MuhammadBinary/Muhd_DeepML/README.md

 - Graph Neural Networks (GNNs)
 - Agentic AI Systems

-I also love seeing and understanding ML research experiments — especially Prof. Yann LeCun's arguments that pure autoregressive systems are not the true path to AGI.
+I also love seeing and understanding ML research experiments, especially Prof. Yann LeCun's arguments that pure autoregressive systems are not the true path to AGI.

 I believe the AGI we're racing toward won't be an autocomplete engine.
-It'll be a system that **understands the world** — not just predicts the next token.
+It'll be a system that **understands the world**, not just predicts the next token.

 ---